manwar/perlweeklychallenge-club/challenge-241/ianrifkin/README.md

 The sub accepts the input array of numbers and loops through each one.
 It creates a hash `%results` to store the count of prime factors for each number.

-The loop starts by setting `$results{$num} = 1;` because every number will have at least the prime factor of itself.
+The loop starts by setting `$results{$num} = 1;` because every number will have at least have the prime factor of itself.

-Next I use the `prime_finder()` sub on the input number to get the value.
+Next I use the `prime_finder()` sub on the input number to get the value I decribed.

 If the `prime_finder()` value is undefined or equal to the input number, we're done and can proceed to the next number in the loop.

-If `prime_finder()` returned a new number I increment `$results{$num}` to account for the smallest factor than loop to find the remaining factors, if applicable.
+If `prime_finder()` returned a new number, then I increment `$results{$num}` to account for the smallest factor than loop to find the remaining factors, if applicable.

 The loop goes from the initial value returned by `prime_finder()` to the value of the input number devided by that `prime_finder()` value, which should be the smallest factor (hence why I already incremented for the smallest factor above).

-In the loop I calculate the next prime with `prime_finder()` then either increment the counter or exit the loop if no new prime is found.
+In the loop, I calculate the next prime with `prime_finder()` then either increment the counter or exit the loop if no new prime is found.
 If a prime was found, in addition to incrementing the counter I then loop back through using the new `prime_finder()` value.

-With all the looping complete I sort the `%results` hash first by its values (the counter) then do a secondary sort on the key (the input number), which I save in an array.
+With all the (potentially mind-boggling) looping complete I sort the `%results` hash first by its values (the counter) then do a secondary sort on the key (the input number), which I save in an array.
 I am assuming that `tie-breaking by ascending value` mean the value of the input number.
 At the end I just print the `@sorted_output` array.

 The full code with comments is available at https://github.com/ianrifkin/perlweeklychallenge-club/blob/ianrifkin-challenge-241/challenge-241/ianrifkin/perl/ch-2.pl